 One of the greatest benefits of segmenting your database by persona is the ability to target your messaging to specific audiences.
 If you use your defined buyer persona characteristics to segment incoming contactsinto corresponding persona lists, then you'll be able to tailor your messaging toaddress the unique needs and pain points of each group.
 Using HubSpot, you can create persona-specific email campaigns and craft smart content that will appear tovisitors based on theiridentified persona segment to effectively deliver personalization at scale.

-2. Understand Engagement Behaviors as They Relate to Your Core Buyer Personas
+2. Understand Engagement Behaviors for Core Buyer Personas

 In addition to targeting your communication, different buyer personas will engage with content and move through your funnel in unique ways.
 Segmenting your database by persona will also allow you to track engagement behaviors, conversion rates and other key funnel metrics as they relate to each of your primary audiences andoptimizeyour engagement strategy in a way that makes sense for each group.
 If one buyer persona is churning more than otherstowardthe middle of your funnel, thenit may be an indication that you don't have enough contextually-relevant content or conversionpoints forthis persona and funnel stage.
 Knowing this will help focus and inform your contentstrategymoving forward.

-3. Gain Insight Into How Different Marketing Campaigns and Channels are Performing
+3. Gain Insight Into Marketing Campaigns and Channels

 Segmenting yourdatabase bylead source will also help youidentify how different marketing campaigns and strategies are contributing to your pipeline.
 If you execute a social media or PPCcampaign and want to track how your strategy has influenced lead traffic and qualityfrom that particular channel, all you need to do is look atcampaignmetrics for that defined source.